Baseflow/XF-Material-Library/README.md

 `MaterialCard` inherits the `Frame` class.
 - `Elevation` - By default, this property has a value of 1.
 As you can see in the above images, as you increase the value, the more visible the shadow becomes.

+<b>Usage:</b>

+Cards are surfaces that display content and actions on a single topic.
+They should be easy to scan for relevant and actionable information.
+Elements, like text and images, should be placed on them in a way that clearly indicates hierarchy.

+Read more about cards [here](https://material.io/design/components/cards.html).

 #### Buttons